dotnet/iot/src/devices/Buzzer/README.md

 ## Summary

-This device binding allow to play certain tone using piezo buzzer.
+This device binding allows playing certain tones using piezo buzzer.
 It uses PWM with 50% duty cycle and various frequencies.

 Piezo buzzers with three pins supported as well as piezo buzzers with two pins.